 All students and employees are also encouraged to prepare in advance for emergencies, whether from natural disasters (such as floods, tornados, earthquakes, extreme heat, lightning, disease outbreak, etc.) or manmade incidents (including traffic crashes, hazardous chemical releases, downed electrical lines, criminal activity, terrorism, arson, etc.).
-BCOM provides Emergency Procedures to all faculty, staff and students within BCOM.
+The College provides Emergency Procedures to all faculty, staff and students within Burrell.
+Additional information is available on the College's website: https://bcomnm.org/campus-safety-and-security/.

-While BCOM conducts evacuation drills each year, students and employees should always be mindful of emergency evacuations.
+While Burrell conducts evacuation drills each year, students and employees should always be mindful of emergency evacuations.
 Anytime a person enters a building, they should also look to see what other avenues of emergency escape exist, whether through additional doors, designated fire exits, or even windows.
 Students and employees should also know where the designated escape routes and exits are in those buildings they live and/or work in, as well as any potential specific challenges (such as stairs might present for a person in a wheelchair).